The State of the U.S. Primary Care Workforce

 While their presence has helped expand access in many communities, especially in non-metropolitan areas, they’re also stepping into a landscape shaped by uneven growth, shifting demographics, and rising demand.

-Who Makes Up Primary Care: Age, Gender, and Representation
+Primary Care Physician Demographics: Age, Gender, and Representation

 The primary care workforce reflects a mix of experience levels, generations, and backgrounds, but those characteristics differ significantly by specialty.
 While men still make up a larger share of providers in family medicine and internal medicine, the picture looks different in pediatrics and geriatrics, where women now account for the majority of physicians.